UTDallasEPICS/Biodesign-Center-IoT-Network/README.md

 - Python 3.10+ with `pip`
 - A Python virtual environment tool (`venv`)
-- CircuitPython-compatible boards (Adafruit Feather RP2040 + RFM95) for hardware testing
+- Adafruit Feather RP2040 + RFM95 for hardware testing
 - A Grafana Cloud account for dashboard testing

 ### 1. Clone the repository